The 'Iconic' Pitmaster, Ed Mitchell - Master of Pit-Cooked Whole-Hog BBQ

 Ed’s commitment to authentic whole hog barbecue using farm raised animals made him unique within the foodie and healthy movement communities.
 Another important ally is Dorothy Hamilton, ‘a passionate entrepreneur, award-winning educator, and gastronomic visionary’.
 Her ‘relentless pursuit of culinary excellence across the globe has inspired creation of the International Culinary Center in New York City, where her French and Italian culinary schools reside.
 She has been involved with launching the careers of ‘many American prominent’ chefs.
 As past chair she had invited ‘The Pitmaster’ to be a guest Chef at the James Beard House, a prestigious organization dedicated to ‘celebrating, nurturing, and preserving America’s diverse culinary heritage and future.

 Barbecue brings us together.
-Ed Mitchell's vision can now be realized within his creative control along with son Ryan his partner.
+Ed Mitchell's vision will continue to be realized within his creative control along with son Ryan his partner.